semiprime/pygenda/docs/quickstart-geminipda.md

 The guide is intended for users who want to install/run/test Pygenda.
-If you want to contribute to or modify Pygenda, then you probably want to get the latest version from GitHub (which is usually a little ahead of the latest official release).
+If you want to contribute to or modify Pygenda, then you probably want to get the latest version from Codeberg or GitHub (which are usually a little ahead of the latest official release).
 This guide may be useful to refer to for dependencies and initial configuration.

 Note that Pygenda is alpha software, and as such has **lots of missing/incomplete features** as well as **bugs**.
 It is released for